Professor Mark Pike PhD

 - Location: 1.03 Hillary Place

 I am Professor of Education and I am the Principal Investigator of the Narnian Virtues character education curriculum research project funded by a £1.2m grant from the Templeton Foundation.
-I served as Head of School of Education until 2017 and since then I have served as CEO of a Multi-Academy Trust providing full-time education for nearly 6000 students aged 4-18.
+I served as Head of School of Education until 2017 and since then I have served as CEO of a Multi-Academy Trust providing full-time education for over 7,000 students aged 4-18.

 My most recent books are: Mere Education: C.S.
 Lewis as Teacher for our Time (Lutterworth, 2013) which has been translated into Dutch as Onversneden Onderwijs (2015) and Ethical English – Teaching and Learning in English as Spiritual, Moral and Religious Education (Bloomsbury, 2015).
 My articles have been published in journals such as the Oxford Review of Education, Journal of Curriculum Studies, Journal of Character Education and Journal of Beliefs and Values – studies in religion and education.
 I also serve on the editorial board of the Journal of Moral Education.